Descent & Landing Trajectory and Guidance Algorithms with Divert Capabilities for Moon Landing: Guidance algorithms sub-optimal trajectory design

 \subsection{Trajectory parameters optimization}

-The design parameters that completely define the nominal sub-optimal trajectory are the $\left(r,\theta,v_r,v_{\theta}\right)$ states at PGA and the time of flight $\Delta t$ of the powered descent phase.
-They are optimized using an in-house implementation of a Differential Evolution (DE) algorithm \cite{DEpaper} that minimizes the overall propellant mass consumption while ensuring the fulfillment of trajectory constraints.
-To help the optimizer converge towards the optimal solution, we included the optimal reference trajectory parameters in the initial random population of the optimizer, even if no initial guess is strictly needed for DE to provide a solution.
-Pitch rate, throttle rate, thrust bounds, and pitch, altitude, and velocity constraints at LGA are included in the definition of the fitness function of the problem, together with the propellant mass objective, as to penalize infeasible solutions.
-Once the nominal (i.e., without diverts) trajectory is found, the time of flight of each divert maneuver of our reference test cases (as defined in the next section) is adjusted to fulfill trajectory constraints and minimize propellant consumption, as shown in the sensitivity analysis of Figure \ref{fig:sensPwr}.
+Summarizing the phase-by-phase analysis presented above, the design parameters that completely define the nominal sub-optimal trajectory are the $\left(r,\theta,v_r,v_{\theta}\right)$ states at PGA and the time of flight $\Delta t$ of the powered descent phase.
+The choice of their values is a key off-line process that makes the use of the proposed end-to-end on-board guidance strategy possible.
+An in-house implementation of a Differential Evolution (DE) algorithm \cite{DEpaper}, able to solve nonlinear, non-smooth, constrained parametric optimization problems, is used with the goal of minimizing the overall propellant mass consumption and ensuring the fulfillment of trajectory constraints.
+To help the optimizer converge, we include the optimal reference trajectory parameters in the initial random population of the optimizer, even if no initial guess is strictly needed for DE to provide a solution.
+Steering rate, throttle rate, thrust bounds, and pitch, altitude, and velocity constraints at LGA are included in the definition of the fitness function of the problem, together with the propellant mass objective, as to penalize infeasible solutions.
+Once the nominal (i.e., without diverts) trajectory is found, the time of flight of each divert manoeuvre of our reference test cases (as defined in the next section) is also optimized with the same process, following the concepts highlighted by the sensitivity analysis of Figure \ref{fig:sensPwr}.

 Table \ref{tab:suboptwp} provides the final results for the nominal sub-optimal trajectory, while Figure \ref{fig:suboptTraj} depicts the evolution of states and thrust profile over time as well as the final trajectory in the landing site-centered inertial reference frame.
 All parameters are within their allowed range, confirming that the proposed guidance and optimization approach is able to generate a feasible trajectory.
 Waypoints states are close, but not exactly equal to the optimal ones.
-Figure \ref{fig:comptraj}, comparing the final portion of landing of sub-optimal and optimal trajectories, shows that the sub-optimal trajectory has a slightly shallower approach to ground, but also a smoother pitch profile when reaching VGA.
-Overall, the fuel consumption and time of flight are only slightly increased with respect to optimal, with a propellant mass penalty of 15.1 kg for a 9.6 s longer trajectory.
+Figure \ref{fig:comptraj}, comparing the final portion of landing of sub-optimal and optimal trajectories, shows that the sub-optimal trajectory has a slightly shallower approach to ground, but a smoother pitch profile when reaching VGA.
+Overall, the fuel consumption and time of flight are only slightly increased with respect to optimal, with a propellant mass penalty of 14.7 kg for a 9.9 s longer trajectory.